The Six Nations Championship is a rugby union tournament played annually between England, France, Ireland, Italy, Scotland and Wales.

 The Six Nations offers a number of engaging and interactive opportunities to promote learning and literacy.
 This hot topic resource:

-- Recommends relevant age appropriate books including Jonny Wilkinson's autobiography among many others to support reading skills.
-These books can be used as the basis of literacy lessons, for reading activities or as part of daily story time
+- Recommends relevant age appropriate books to support reading skills.
+These books can be used as the basis of literacy lessons, for reading activities, as part of daily story time or as recommendations for further independent reading.

 - Gives students the opportunity to express their opinion through oracy activities, including debates on which team pupils think will win the tournament and discussions on the Women's Six Nations